tstanitz/Services/README.md

 # Services

-Comparing the performance of the JSON REST api and the GRPC server with sending a small message and wait for the response and to updload an image as a byte[].
+Comparing the performance of the JSON REST api and the GRPC server with sending a small message and wait for the response and to upload an image as a byte[].

 In the GRPC server the upload of multiple images one-by-one or with client side streaming are also measured.

-JSON results:
+**JSON results:**
 ``` ini

 BenchmarkDotNet=v0.10.11, OS=Windows 10 Redstone 2 [1703, Creators Update] (10.0.15063.786)